 Corsair QL Series Fans (QL120 RGB)

-Corsair QL Series, Ql120 RGB, 120mm RGB LED Fan, Triple Pack with Lighting Node Core (Personal Computers)Features:
+Corsair QL Series, Ql120 RGB, 120mm RGB LED Fan, Triple Pack with Lighting Node Core, Black (Personal Computers)Features:

 - Triple fan kit with four lighting Zones and 34 individually addressable RGB LEDs per fan radiate spellbinding colors and effects on either side

-- Use the included compact iCUE lighting Node Core to easily control RGB lighting via Corsair iCUE software cutting down cable clutter with simple USB 2 0 and SATA connections
+- Use the included compact iCUE lighting Node Core to easily control RGB lighting via Corsair iCUE software cutting down the cable clutter with simple USB 2.0 and SATA connections

 - Create mesmerizing animated lighting effects with powerful Corsair iCUE software bringing your system to life with dynamic RGB lighting synchronized across all your icue-compatible products and immersive integrated lighting with compatible games